 SOLO & DUO EXHIBITIONS

-2022 Becoming Plastic, Deluge Contemporary Art, Victoria BC (March 18 to April 16)
+2022 Becoming Plastic, Deluge Contemporary Art (Canada Council for the Arts Grant), Victoria BC (March 18 to April 16)

 2013 Romancing the Squirrel, Apartment Gallery, Victoria BC